Ashraf-Swaidan/tuto/README.md

 # tuto
-Training on the use of github
+Hmm, Training on the use of gifthub.
+Adding some text